romatik/2015/presentation/Presentation_in_ghent/index.md

   <tr> <td> Timetable </td> <td align="center"> 23 </td> <td align="center"> 3.30 </td> <td style="text-align:center"> 3.13 </td> <td> 1.75 </td> <td> 2.99 </td> <td> 3.20 </td> <td> 3.33 </td> <td> 3.80 </td> </tr>
    </table>

+*** =pnotes

+- Not a ranking
+- More like putting each course in a respective bin.
+- However, other measures should be used in conjunction with this information.

 --- {tpl: twocolumns}

 ## Individual university